camchu2001/my-wiki/docs/04. Database/Database Basics.md

 > A **database** is an organized collection of structured information or data.
 Databases are managed by **Database Management Systems (DBMS)**, a software that provides an interface for users and applications to create, retrieve, update, and delete data efficiently and securely.

-### I. Database Management System (DBMS)
+## Database Management System (DBMS)
-It’s a special software program that helps users create and maintain a database on a computer.
+DBMS is a special software program that helps users create and maintain a database on a computer.
 It
 - makes it easy to manage large amounts of information
 - handles security
 - does backups